Tempo

 Compound Tempos

 The process of compound tempos is explored in the 3rd repertoire.
-Here we rhythmically modulate from one family to another and by doing so one tempo will change, the other remains the same.
-Example No6 is Unconditional, here a looped sequence of tempo modulations occur on page one of the guitar part.
+Here we rhythmically modulate from one family to another and by doing so, one tempo will change and the other remains the same.
+Example N#6 is Unconditional, here a looped sequence of tempo modulations occur on page one of the guitar part.
+As you can see, Bar 1 contains a crotchet triplet from Family one followed by p5-3, also a member of Family 1, the 2nd bar manipulates p7-5 in the lower register, which is from Family 2, with p9-4 in the 3rd bar belonging to the same family as bar 1.

 In the 2nd bar we have p7-5 whose code in crotchets is a2b3c45d6e7 / c4.5d, however in quavers the code becomes p14-5 a23b456c789d10.11.12.e1314. / b4.12e.